To avoid exacerbating your own unjustified fears, act from a sense of self-confidence.

 I feel it’s emotional.
 I feel that way about just about everything these days.
 Partly that’s because emotions underlie my clients’ motivations, and partly because academic and clinical research is converging on this conclusion: the emotions we have so flippantly overlooked for the last 200 years are at the bottom of everything we do.

-In Victoria, a town not known for its emotional expressiveness, this as a problem.
-Perhaps it’s not a problem if you’re in government or law but it’s definitely a problem if you’re an entrepreneur.
+In Victoria, a town known for its emotional repression, this as a problem.
+Perhaps it’s not a problem if you’re in government or law, but it’s definitely a problem if you’re an entrepreneur.
 As an entrepreneur, emotion is fuel.
 People’s hearts are the reactors that make things go.
-Yes, you’ve got to have a plan, a product, and a market but the plan and the market are human and humans run on trust, rapport, and sense of purpose.
+Yes, you’ve got to have a plan, a product, and a market; but the plan and the market are human, and humans run on trust, rapport, and sense of purpose.
 This is not an analytical skill, though you can analyze it.
 It’s not innate, though we do a lot of our learning about people before we’re aware of it, as children.

 “I have no right, by anything I do or say, to demean a human being in his own eyes.

 What matters is not what I think of him; it is what he thinks of himself.”